Search Legislation

 (14)Section 11 of the Immigration Act 1971 (c.
 77) shall have effect for the purpose of the construction of a reference in this section to entering the United Kingdom.

-(15)In so far as this section extends to England and Wales, subsection (9)(b) shall, until the commencement of section 154 of the Criminal Justice Act 2003 (c.
-44) (increased limit on magistrates' power of imprisonment), have effect as if the reference to twelve months were a reference to six months.
+(15)In so far as this section extends to England and Wales, subsection (9)(b) shall, until [F102 May 2022], have effect as if the reference to [F11the general limit in a magistrates’ court] were a reference to six months.

 (16)In so far as this section extends to Scotland, subsection (9)(b) shall have effect as if the reference to twelve months were a reference to six months.